 Meet our Activities Coordinator, Alex Petersen

 I have been at Lucerne House since November 2011.
 I started in the kitchen before moving to the Activities Team.
 I have a background in music and theatre and was very happy to be able to share this with residents in the home.
-After a short while, I was promoted to being the Head of Activities, and have recently become NAPA level 2 qualified in Activity Provision.
+After a short while, I was promoted to Head of Activities, and earned my NAPA level 2 qualification in Activity Provision.

 In the role of Head of Activities, I am focused on ensuring that residents can continue to enjoy existing hobbies and interests, but also pursue new avenues of stimulation and activity.
 I am always looking to bring new experiences and means of engagement to the home, be that through massage therapy, yoga, engaging with the local community or many other things.
 At Lucerne House, our person-centred approach allows us to make every resident feel valued and comfortable enough to express themselves however they see fit.